I-907Premium Processing

 I-907 Timeline: How Long Does Request for Premium Processing Service Take?

-Form I-907 is the optional request you (or your employer) file to upgrade an eligible USCIS petition to premium processing.
-USCIS guarantees a decision — approval, denial, RFE, or NOID — within a fixed window in exchange for a fee.
-The timeline varies by form: 15 business days for I-129, 15 business days for I-140, and 30 business days for eligible I-539 and I-765 categories.
-The decision is not guaranteed approval; it is guaranteed response.
+Form I-907 is the optional request you (or your employer) file to upgrade an eligible USCIS filing to premium processing.
+USCIS guarantees a response (approval, denial, RFE, or NOID) within a fixed window in exchange for a fee.
+The timeline varies: 15 business days for I-129, 15 or 45 business days for I-140 depending on classification, and 30 business days for eligible I-539 and I-765 categories.

 Typical timeline